 Digital Object Identifier (DOI)

 Alvarado-Esquivel, Cosme; Howe, Daniel K.; Yeargan, Michelle R.; Alvarado-Esquivel, Domingo; Zamarripa-Barboza, José Alfredo; and Dubey, Jitender P., "Seroepidemiology of Sarcocystis neurona and Neospora hughesi Infections in Domestic Donkeys (Equus asinus) in Durango, Mexico" (2017).
-Gluck Equine Research Center Faculty Publications.
+Maxwell H. Gluck Equine Research Center Faculty Publications.
 17.